Battle of Heliopolis: Aftermath

-The next year and a half were spent on more maneuvers, skirmishes, and sieges before the formal surrender of the capital, Alexandria, took place on 4 November 641, but Sir Walter Scott was correct when he said "the fate of Byzantine Africa was decided at the Battle of Heliopolis".
-The permanent loss of the Egypt left the Byzantine Empire without an irreplaceable source of food and money.
+The next year and a half were spent on more maneuvers, skirmishes, and sieges before the formal surrender of the capital, Alexandria, took place on 4 November 641.
+But Sir Walter Scott asserts that "the fate of Byzantine Africa was decided at the Battle of Heliopolis".
+For the Byzantine Empire, permanently losing Egypt meant the loss of an irreplaceable source of food and money.
 The loss of Egypt and Syria, followed later by the conquest of the Exarchate of Africa also meant that the Mediterranean, long a "Roman lake", was now contested between two powers: the Muslim Caliphate and the Byzantines.
 In the event, the Byzantine Empire, although sorely tested, would be able to hold on to Anatolia, while the mighty walls of Constantinople would save it, during two great Arab sieges, from the fate of the Persian Empire.